 Head of the School of Social and Policy Studies and Head of BMI

-The lab looks into the institutional, political and economic dimensions of inequality and studies the social mobility and prospects of different social groups.
+The Boris Mints Institute Inequality Lab looks into the institutional, political and economic dimensions of inequality and studies the social mobility and prospects of different social groups.

 In collaboration with the Academic Institute for Structural Reforms